Pentastomida: Affinities

 The affinities of tongue worms have long proved controversial.
 Historically, they were initially compared to various groups of parasitic worms.
-Once the arthropod-like nature of their cuticle was recognised, similarities were drawn with mites, particularly gall mites (Eriophyidae).
+Once the arthropod-like nature of their cuticle was recognized, similarities were drawn with mites, particularly gall mites (Eriophyidae).
 Although gall mites are much smaller than tongue worms, they also have a long, segmented body and only two pairs of legs.
 Later work drew comparisons with millipedes and centipedes (Myriapoda), with velvet worms (Onychophora) and water bears (Tardigrada).
 Some authors interpreted tongue worms as essentially intermediate between annelids and arthropods, while others suggested that they deserved a phylum of their own.
 Tongue worms grow by moulting, which suggests they belong to Ecdysozoa, while other work has identified the arthropod-like nature of their larvae.
 In general, the two current alternative interpretations are: pentastomids are highly modified and parasitic crustaceans, probably related to fish lice, or they are an ancient group of stem-arthropods, close to the origins of Arthropoda.

 Crustaceans

 The discovery that tongue worms are crustaceans can be traced back to the work of Pierre-Joseph Van Beneden, who compared them to parasitic copepods.
-The modern form of this hypothesis dates from Karl Georg Wingstrand's study of sperm morphology, which recognised similarities in sperm structure between tongue worms and fish lice (Argulidae) – a group of maxillopod crustaceans which live as parasites on fish and occasionally amphibians.
+The modern form of this hypothesis dates from Karl Georg Wingstrand's study of sperm morphology, which recognized similarities in sperm structure between tongue worms and fish lice (Argulidae) – a group of maxillopod crustaceans which live as parasites on fish and occasionally amphibians.
 John Riley and colleagues also offered a detailed justification for the inclusion of the tongue worms among the crustaceans.
 The fish louse model received significant further support from the molecular work of Lawrence G. Abele and colleagues.
 A number of subsequent molecular phylogenies have corroborated these results, and the name Ichthyostraca has been proposed for a (Pentastomida + Branchiura) clade.
 Thus a number of important standard works and databases on crustaceans now include the pentastomids as members of this group.

 Stem-arthropods

-Critics of the Ichthyostraca classification have pointed out that even parasitic crustaceans can still be recognised as crustaceans based on their larvae; but that tongue worms and their larvae do not express typical characters for Crustacea or even Euarthropoda.
+Critics of the Ichthyostraca classification have pointed out that even parasitic crustaceans can still be recognized as crustaceans based on their larvae; but that tongue worms and their larvae do not express typical characters for Crustacea or even Euarthropoda.
 An alternative model notes the extremely ancient Cambrian origins of these animals and interprets tongue worms as stem-group arthropods.
-A recent morphological analysis recovered Pentastomida outside the arthropods, as sister group to a clade including nematodes, priapulids and similar ecdysozoan 'worm' groups.
+A 2008 morphological analysis recovered Pentastomida outside the arthropods, as sister group to a clade including nematodes, priapulids and similar ecdysozoan 'worm' groups.
 Adding fossils, they suggested an extinct animal called Facivermis could be closely related to tongue worms.
 However it should be stressed that these authors did not explicitly test pentastomid/crustacean relationships.